Pollution in our Oceans

 Car Washing & Maintenance

-Car washing is a pollution problem because metals and automotive fluids are washed off in soapy water into streets, storm drains, and the ocean and nearshore waters: Soapy and dirty car wash water harm fish and aquatic life.
+Car washing is a pollution problem because metals and automotive fluids are washed off into streets, storm drains, the ocean, and nearshore waters in soapy water.
+Soapy and dirty car wash water harms fish and aquatic life.

 Avoid Drainage to Storm Drains

 It is best to wash your vehicle without letting the water run off into the street.
-Washing your car on the lawn is best to let the grass absorb the water.
+Washing your car on the lawn is best because it enables the grass to absorb the water.
 Then, dump the soapy water in the bucket into a sink drain, not the street and storm drains, as storm drains do not go to a treatment plant.

 Park your vehicle on the grass or gravel area where water will filter into the ground and not run off into the street and storm drains.
 Use a hose with a shut-off nozzle to reduce water consumption and excess runoff.